beaupreda/IMOT_OpticalFlow_Edges/README.md

 The images resulted will be placed in the "results" folder.

 ### Testing the results
-You will need both the Urban Tracker and the Metric Tools avaiable at [https://www.jpjodoin.com/urbantracker/tools.html].
+You will need both the Urban Tracker and the Metric Tools available at https://www.jpjodoin.com/urbantracker/tools.html.
 Follow the steps for the tracker, but take the background subtraction images produced by the algorithm (the ones in the results folder).

 ## Bugs